Justinekipkoech/phase-3-sinatra-react-project/README.md

 ## Learning Goals

 - This is a simple Meal Order App built using Sinatra web framework.
+The app allows users to view the menu, add items to their cart, place orders, and view their order history.
+Admin users can also add, update, and delete menu items, as well as view all orders.